 Onchain privacy groups use smart contracts to store and maintain the group membership.
 You can add and remove members to and from onchain privacy groups.

-Onchain privacy groups are an early access feature in v1.4.
+Onchain privacy groups are an early access feature.
 Do not use in production networks.

 Onchain privacy groups are not supported with multi-tenancy.

-The onchain privacy group interfaces might change between v1.4 and v1.5.
+The onchain privacy group interfaces might change between releases.
 There might not be an upgrade path from onchain privacy groups created using v1.4 to enable use of onchain privacy group functionality in future versions.

 It’s not recommended to create onchain privacy groups in a chain with existing offchain privacy groups.

 The privacy group management contract bytecode is hard-coded into Hyperledger Besu and when you create a privacy group, the contract bytecode is part of the genesis state of the privacy group.